8 Ways to Design a Color Blind Friendly Website

 - Tritanopia: Makes it hard to tell the difference between blue and green, purple and red, or yellow and pink.
 It also makes colors look less bright.

-3. Monochromacy: The rarest form of color blindness (occurring in roughly 1 in 33,000 people), this is when an individual cannot see any colors.
+3. Monochromacy: This is the rarest form of color blindness and occurs in roughly 1 and 33,000 people.
+This is “true” color blindness with the individual being unable to see any colors.

 Best Practices for Color Blind Friendly Websites

 Designing your website to be accessible for people with color deficiency doesn’t mean you have to forgo color entirely; you just need to be a bit more intentional with how you use it.
-Here are some best practices for designing with color blindness in mind:
+Here are some best practices for designing with color blindness in mind — all of which contribute to a more accessible and inclusive design.

 1. Don’t Rely on Color Alone